 In terms of household income and according to the municipal household levels (2011) provided in Table 5, it is evident that the number of low income households (earning between R0 to R 3,200 per month) is consistently higher than middle- and high-income households, based on both monthly and annual income.
 In 2011, 60.7 % of households were categorised as low-income, whereas only 8.1% were high-income households.
 More importantly, households with no income accounted for 16.4 % of the total population.
 The same trend is discerned in municipal household estimates per income bracket statistics in Table 6.
-Of the total population, 112,307 (60.7%) of households are categorised as low-income in 2016 and 209 002 (60.7%) of households are still categorised as low-income by the year 2050.
+Of the total population, 112,307 (60.7%) of households are categorised as low-income by the year 2050.
 This trend also indicates that the number of indigent households are not likely to decrease decades from now.